 - Overall societal information, understanding and engagement on climate change, its consequences, emphasis on anthropogenic causes and their mitigation.

 A gap analysis is used as the basis for suggestions for research and policy actions that need to be implemented.
-The report that is expected to emerge, aims to provide an overview about the role that CCE has at a regional level and propose policy guidelines and recommendations that support and provide the framework to the countries of the region to work based on their national contexts with emphasis on regional cooperation.
-In addition, this report focuses on understanding the public’s engagement on climate change, its consequences, and their mitigation, aiming to suggest advanced measures for empowering and motivating youth and civil society against it.
-Based on this analysis, a set of proposals for national and especially regional actions to address the identified needs will be formulated and be presented to policy makers.
+The report that is expected to emerge, aims to provide an overview of the role that CCE has at a regional level and propose policy guidelines and recommendations that support and provide the framework to the countries of the region to work based on their national contexts with emphasis on regional cooperation.
+In addition, this report focuses on understanding the public’s engagement with climate change, its consequences, and its mitigation, aiming to suggest advanced measures for empowering and motivating youth and civil society against it.
+Based on this analysis, a set of proposals for national and especially regional actions to address the identified needs will be formulated and presented to policymakers.

 Although based on the findings of the TF so far and in the face of significant advances being made on various fronts towards addressing climate change challenges significant work still needs to be done to achieve the aforementioned goals.